 What Is Pelmanism?

-An early entrant into the self-improvement industry, this system made extravagant claims about cognitive enhancements; it just requires training and exercise.
+An early entrant into the self-improvement industry, Pelmanism was a system that made extravagant claims about cognitive enhancements.
+It just required training and exercise.

 William Joseph Ennever